yiisoft/queue/docs/guide/error-handling.md

 - `maxAttempts` - Maximum attempts count for this strategy with the given $id before it will give up.
 - `queue` - The strategy will send the message to the given queue when it's not `null`.
 That means you can use this strategy to push a message not to the same queue channel it came from.
 When the `queue` parameter is set to `null`, a message will be sent to the same channel it came from.

-### ExponentialDelayStrategy
+### ExponentialDelayMiddleware

-This strategy does the same thing as the `SendAgainStrategy` with a single difference: it resends a message with an exponentially increasing delay.
+This strategy does the same thing as the `SendAgainMiddleware` with a single difference: it resends a message with an exponentially increasing delay.
 The delay **must** be implemented by the used `AdapterInterface` implementation.

 It's configured via constructor parameters, too.
 Here they are: